C00ldudeNoonan/simple-dbt-runner/README.md

  5. Add tags if you want, click "next"
  6. Review the information and click "Submit"

-This will create an S3 bucket you can use for holding any DAG info and hosting your dbt project's documentation website. **WARNING:** our template will make the bucket publicly accessible by default, please edit if you don't want a publicly hosted bucket and website.
+This will create an S3 bucket you can use for holding any DAG info and hosting your dbt project's documentation website. **WARNING:** our CloudFormation template will make the bucket publicly accessible by default, please edit if you don't want a publicly hosted bucket and website.

 ## How To Set Up Your dbt Project